 Corrective shoes.
 Designed to address specific hoof or leg issues.
 They can help correct uneven hoof wear, support limb abnormalities, or alleviate discomfort from conditions like navicular disease or laminitis.

 Racing shoes.
-Made from lightweight materials like aluminum, these shoes are designed for racehorses to enhance performance without adding unnecessary weight.
+Made from lightweight materials like aluminium, these shoes are designed for racehorses to enhance performance without adding unnecessary weight.

 Therapeutic shoes.
 Aimed at horses with particular hoof problems, these shoes provide relief and aid in the healing process.
 For example, a horse recovering from a hoof injury might wear a therapeutic shoe to help distribute weight away from the injured area.